Mar Elias Church attack: Perpetrators

 According to the Syrian Ministry of Interior, the Islamic State was responsible.
 In addition, the ministry claimed that the terrorists who attacked the church came from al-Hawl refugee camp.

 No group initially claimed responsibility for the attack.
 A few days later, Saraya Ansar al-Sunnah claimed responsibility for the attack via their Telegram channel, and identified the attacker as Muhammad Zain al-Abidin Abu Uthman.
 In the meantime, the Syrian Observatory for Human Rights reported that an injured attacker was taken to al-Mujtahid Hospital, where it was later discovered that he was affiliated with the Syrian Ministry of Defense and a native of Deir ez-Zor Governorate.

 Aftermath

 State media reported at least 25 people were killed and 63 others were injured, many seriously.
 Local media said children were among the casualties.
 Our Sunday Visitor later reported 30 parishioners were killed and 54 others were injured.

 On 23 June, Syria's interior ministry arrested an unspecified number of suspects near Damascus.
 Explosives and a booby-trapped motorcycle were also seized.
 A day later, the interior ministry announced a series of raids targeting extremist hideouts in Rif Dimashq, resulting in the capture of collaborators and logistics personnel identified through surveillance footage from the area.
 On 24 June, a memorial service was held for nine of the victims at the Holy Cross Church in Damascus.
 Patriarch John X spoke at the memorial service.

+On 16 July 2026, Deputy Interior Minister Maj.
+Gen. Abdul Qader Tahan said ISIL carried out the attack to incite sectarian tensions and undermine the government, adding that authorities had foiled a planned attack on the Sayyida Zainab shrine, arrested around 1,300 suspected ISIL members, and dismantled 34 cells.